alistairjcbrown/check-type/README.md

 ### Component

-`check-type` is available through the [component](http://component.io/alistairjcbrown/check-type) which piggyback on GitHub.
+`check-type` is available through the [component package manager](http://component.io/alistairjcbrown/check-type).

 For package management, you can install [using Component](https://github.com/component/component#installation).